Oneo64/Starlattice/Characters/Lukhan.md

 Lukhan's native language is Kagalarian.
 He also knows how to speak English.

 ## Backstory
-Lukhan joined the military at 19 years old.
+Before clone technology, Lukhan was 19 years old when he joined the Kagalarian army.
+He started as an infantryman.

-In a battle against the Seenians, he was shot three times, but he survived.
-Later, in another battle, he was shot again, twice on his chest, and four times on his back.
-Suprisingly, he also survived.
+On the planet Ramalosedot, he fought his first battle, the Battle for Samandol.
+During this battle, he was shot three times, but he survived.

+Later, in the Battle of Sarvikal, he was shot again, twice on his chest, and four times on his back.
+Surprisingly, he also survived.
 One time, he defended a military camp by himself, killing about 20 seenians in total.

 He was promoted to Captain.
-A few years later at 25 years old, Lukhan caught a Seenian spy in Horinsoler City during his visit to his family.
+A few years later, at 25 years old, Lukhan caught a Seenian spy in Horinsoler City during his visit to his family.
 He captured the spy, then took her to the nearest military base blindfolded, tied, and knocked out cold.
-After this, High Commander Garinor made Lukhan a commander, and assigned him wormhole operator and battleship security overseer.
+After this, High Commander Garinor assigned Lukhan as a commander with the specialty of a wormhole operator and also made him a security overseer.